Tomoka Inaba: Independent circuit (2019–present)

-Pro Wrestling Wave (2020-present)
+Pro Wrestling Wave (2020–present)

-One of the other promotions in whih she competed is Pro Wrestling Wave.
+One of the other promotions in which she competed is Pro Wrestling Wave.
 She made her first appearance at a house show from July 7, 2020, where she teamed up with Ayumi Hayashi and Suzu Suzuki to wrestle Crea, Haruka Umesaki and Mikoto Shindo into a fifteen-minute time-limit draw.
 Inaba also participated in one of the promotion's signature events, the Catch the Wave tournament, making her first appearance at the 2021 edition, placing herself in the "Potential Block" and scoring a total of two points after going against Miyuki Takase, Mio Momono and Sakura Hirota.
 She won the 2021 edition of the "Young Block Oh!
 Oh!", the rookie branch of the Catch the Wave tournament by winning the "Block A" with a total of five points, also involving Ami Miura, Ai Houzan and Shizuku Tsukata.
 Inaba defeated Chie Ozora in the finals from May 28.